dylanaraps/neofetch/README.md

     --block_range start end     Range of colors to print as blocks

+    Progress Bars:
+    --progress_char char        Character to use when drawing progress bars.
+    --progress_colors num num   Colors to make the progress bar.
+Set in this order: elapsed, total

     Image:
     --image type                Image source.
 Where and what image we display.
                                 Possible values: wall, shuffle, ascii,